lily-wx/imprint/README.md

 # imprint

-run this Rscript in R
-data should be downloaded from runApp("app.R")
+data should be downloaded from http://sjf.dingding.biz/wuxiimprint/

+put all the files in one fold named something like 'imprint'

+setwd("imprint")
+runApp("app.R")